-The mission of the Mohonk Preserve is to protect the Shawangunk Mountains by inspiring people to care for, enjoy, and explore the natural world.
+The mission of the Mohonk Preserve is to protect the Shawangunk Mountains region and inspire people to care for, enjoy, and explore their natural world.

-- Excellence in all endeavors, careful planning, flexibility, teamwork, and openness to new ideas.
+- Pursue excellence in all our endeavors, with careful planning, flexibility, and an openness to new ideas that further our mission;

 Mohonk Preserve abides by the Principles for Good Governance and Ethical Practice developed by the Panel on the Non Profit Sector with encouragement from the U.S. Congress.
 We follow the Land Trust Alliance’s national Standards and Practices to operate in an ethical, legal, and technically sound manner and ensure the long-term protection of land in the public interest.

 The Preserve complies with all applicable local, state, and federal laws and regulations and meets its obligation for public disclosure through a Conflict of Interest and Confidentiality Policy, a Whistleblower Policy, and other such measures.
 An Employee Handbook and Board of Directors Manual guide our practices and standards of conduct.
 The Preserve retains professional legal counsel and seeks legal advice when appropriate.
 You can view the Preserve’s latest annual financial statements and Certificate of Incorporation.